-White Oxford Shirt: Longsleeve or short-sleeve Vendor: Dennis/F&O

-Navy-blue and Khaki Plaid skirt with modesty shorts Vendor: Dennis/F&O
+- White Oxford Shirt: Longsleeve or short-sleeve Vendor: Dennis/F&O - Navy-blue and Khaki Plaid skirt with modesty shorts Vendor: Dennis/F&O - P.E.

-P.E.
 Uniform Shorts/T-shirt (Only Required for 9th Grade) Vendor: Dennis/F&O

-Khaki Pants Vendor: any
+- Khaki Pants Vendor: any

-Khaki Shorts
+- Khaki Shorts

+- Vendor: Dennis/F&O

+- Navy-blue Sweater Vendor: Dennis/F&O

-Quarter Zip-Fleece Pullover Vendor: Dennis/F&O
+- Quarter Zip-Fleece Pullover Vendor: Dennis/F&O

 Blouses: We want our young ladies to move freely and comfortably throughout the school day.
 Oxford blouses must stay tucked in with the student's choice of skirt, pants, and/or shorts during natural movement throughout the school day (i.e. raising one's hand).
-Tailored-cut blouses may be untucked but must extend past the waistband of the uniform bottoms enough so that normal movement (i.e. handraising) does not reveal skin.
+Tailored-cut blouses may be untucked but must extend past the waistband of the uniform bottoms enough so that normal movement (i.e. hand-raising) does not reveal skin.
 When purchasing blouses, consider that, if they are too tight-fitting, they tend to gap in the front, which reveals undergarments and leads to undue embarrassment.
 If this happens, a student should wear a camisole under the blouse until she is able to purchase a new blouse.
 No more than the top two buttons may remain unbuttoned.